tusharnetale/mern-stack-task/README.md

 6. **Price Range Filter**: Provide the ability to filter products based on the selected price range and highlight the chosen range within its dedicated tab.
 7. **Occasion Filter**: Enable product filtering based on the selected occasion and highlight the chosen occasion within its specific tab.
 8. **Discount Filter**: Implement product filtering based on the selected discount and highlight the chosen discount within its dedicated tab.
-9. **URL Parameters**: Store all filter and sort options in the URL parameters to replicate the user's browsing state when sharing URLs.

 #### Product Operations (Create/Edit/Delete)